ceph/ceph-ansible/README-MULTISITE.md

 More than 1 RGW can be running on a single host.
 To configure multisite for a host with more than one rgw instance running on the host, `rgw_instances` must be configured.

 Each item in `rgw_instances` (declared in a host_vars file) represents an RGW on that host.
-In each item is the multisite configuration for that RGW.
+In each item is all of the multisite configuration for that RGW.

 Here is an example: